Careers360 Logo

 Anaphase I of meiosis

-Anaphase of mitosis involves splitting of each chromosome at centromere into two sister chromatids which start moving towards the opposite poles.
+Anaphase of mitosis involves splitting of each chromosome at the centromere into two sister chromatids which start moving towards the opposite poles.

 Q11.
 List the main differences between mitosis and meiosis.